tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 ![Create a card slot](Images/create-card-slot.png)

 The _crypto settings_ window will open, scroll down to the _Prompt response cards_ section, and start by adding this URL in the _Image URL_ text field: https://cdn1.iconfinder.com/data/icons/cryptocurrency-set-2018/375/Asset_1480-128.png.
-Comment to students that this URL should point to a public image that they can store as a public asset on an AWS S3 bucket, for this demo we are using a free public image from [Iconfinder](https://www.iconfinder.com/).
+Comment to students that this URL should point to a public image that they can store as a public asset on an AWS S3 bucket.
+For this demo, we are using a free public image from [Iconfinder](https://www.iconfinder.com/).

 ![Add card slot image](Images/add-card-slot-image.png)